Nguxw/Nguxw.github.io/_pages/about.md

 My current research interests are Mechanism Design, Deep Learning, and MultiModal LLM.

-I am currently a M.Eng student in Software Engineering at SEU since the fall of 2025.
+I am currently a M.S student in Software Engineering at SEU since the fall of 2025.